realBjornRoden/cloudactions/aws/solo/README.md

 ***

-* Prepare deciding the VM LOCATION using the `aws ec2 describe-regions` command (if no default region is configured, specify one to access the information from); will show the regions  that  are  currently available (enabled for the account) [aws-regions](https://docs.aws.amazon.com/en_pv/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)
+* Prepare deciding the VM LOCATION using the `aws ec2 describe-regions` (if no default region is configured, specify one to access the information from); will show the regions  that  are  currently available (enabled for the account) [aws-regions](https://docs.aws.amazon.com/en_pv/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)
  ```
-$ aws ec2 describe-regions --region us-east-1 --query "Regions[]" --output table
+$ aws ec2 describe-regions --region us-east-2 --query "Regions[]" --output table
 --------------------------------------------------------
 |                    DescribeRegions                   |
 +-----------------------------------+------------------+